The remark is personal and caustic

 Still, we are blood sisters, you see.

 These poems were written sometime ago after conversations with two friends on the same day.
-One was complaining about elder sister, the other about the younger one.
+One was complaining about her elder sister, the other about the younger one.
 So two poems, two perspectives.
-One of them had not read these, so reposting them together.